Sanday, Orkney: Natural history

+The eastern coast of Sanday has been designated an Important Bird Area (IBA) by BirdLife International because it supports wintering and breeding waders.

 Transport

 Airport

 Loganair operates regular flights from Kirkwall Airport to Sanday Airport.
-There are also flights from Sanday to Stronsay Airport.
+There are also flights from Sanday to Stronsay Airport, and North Ronaldsay Airport.

 Ferry

 Orkney Ferries operates a regular ferry service between Kirkwall and Sanday, with the boat coming in at Loth Pier in Cross.

 Bus

-The Sanday Bus operates a timetabled bus service around the island of Sanday which eventually reaches Loth Pier, via Kettletoft, Lady Village, and the airport.
+The Sanday Bus operates a timetabled bus service around the island of Sanday which eventually reaches Loth Pier, via Kettletoft, Lady Village, and Sanday Airport.

 Train

-The Sanday Light Railway operated a rail service between Braeswick and Laminess, between three stations, between 1999–2006.
+The Sanday Light Railway operated a rail service between Braeswick and Laminess, between three stations, between 1999 and 2006.
 The railway eventually shut at the end of 2006 and by 2020 the last of the tracks had been lifted and removed.

 Prehistory

 The Neolithic Quoyness chambered cairn, dates from around 2900 BC.
 An arc of Bronze Age mounds surrounds this cairn on the Elsness peninsula.
 A large man-made mound at Pool was excavated in the 1980s.
 This indicated a Neolithic structure made of turf or burnt peat, a later pre-Viking sub-circular structure with pavings and cells, and a Viking stone and turf rectangular building dated to the late 8th or early 9th century.
 Various implements were also discovered including pre-Norse hipped pins and pottery from both the pre-Viking and Norse periods.
 A predominance of fish and animal bones suggests the site was used for meat processing.

 Excavations of a mound in 1991, ahead of road development on the Spurness peninsula discovered two cist burials with some cremated human remains from the Early to Middle Bronze Age.
 Notable finds were a piece drift wood from the Americas and a soapstone (steatite) vessels.
 Soapstone is not natural to Orkney and analysis indicated that the material came from Catpund in Shetland and that people or goods were moving between the two archipelagos at that time.

 Storms in January 2005 exposed a Bronze Age burnt burial mound at Meur.
 There are several ruined Iron Age brochs on the island such as the Broch of Wasso, a 5 m mound at Tres Ness.

 The nature of the culture that built the brochs remains a matter of debate but it is known that later Iron Age Orkney was part of the Pictish kingdom and from at least the mid-6th century onwards that Christianity had spread to the islands.
 However, the archeological record for this period is sparse and little is known of life on Sanday at this time beyond that which can be assumed from a knowledge of Pictish society elsewhere.
 The local heritage centre shows a Pictish decorated stone showing a cross.